Gibson Steps, Great Ocean Road, Victoria © Visit Victoria

 Start dreaming of your next Australian holiday with these stunning natural wonders.

 In Australia, you’ll find an incredible bounty of jaw-dropping natural wonders.
-From peculiar rock formations, bubble-gum pink lakes, idyllic waterfalls and crystal-clear ocean vistas, here are some impressive Australian natural wonders to add to your Pinterest travel board and get you dreaming of your next great adventure.
+From peculiar rock formations, bubble-gum pink lakes, idyllic waterfalls and crystal-clear ocean vistas, here are some impressive Australian natural wonders to add to your travel bucket list.

 The Great Barrier Reef

 The Great Barrier Reef is the world’s largest coral reef system and home to the most amazing diverse marine life.
 Above the water, the reef is neighboured by picturesque tropical islands and some of the world’s most beautiful sun-soaked beaches.